Keshavnemeli/Simple-To-Do-App-FE/README.md

 # Info:
-This is the front end for a practice project.
-This is a simple-to-do-list app with authentication and routing.
+This is the front end for a practice project.A simple-to-do-list app with authentication and routing.
 You can access the deployed application on https://quickstart-1563965562468.web.app/

 # Getting Started with Create React App